Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 A "leader" who puts in little day-to-day effort = usually, he's just an ["ideas guy"](https://www.reddit.com/r/gamedev/comments/113k1fv/heres_a_thing_about_the_idea_guy_and_the_real/) clown.
-Maybe, with some lineups this "philosophical guidance" might work?
+Maybe, with some lineups, this "philosophical guidance" might work?
 I haven't seen this, though.

 A "boring" reliable member with no burning vision = you usually need a few of